chef/chef-web-docs/chef_master/source/chef_client.rst

      - .. tag ohai_summary

        Ohai is a tool that is used to collect system configuration data, which is provided to the chef-client for use within cookbooks.
 Ohai is run by the chef-client at the beginning of every Chef run to determine system state.
-It includes multiple built-in plugins for configuration detection and a plugin model for writing custom plugins.
+Ohai includes many built-in plugins to detect common configuration details as well as a plugin model for writing custom plugins.

        The types of attributes Ohai collects include but are not limited to: